indigo-astronomy/indigo/indigo_drivers/gps_simulator/README.md

 ## Comments
 It shows the coordinates of Astronomical Observatory Belogradchik.
-It acquires fix 10s after connect.
+It acquires 2D fix 10s after connect and 3D fix in 20s.